jjsilva4/gitkraken-client-docs/gitkraken-client/current.md

   - Fixed submodule not initializing when discarding all changes with submodule changes.
 - Fixed performance hit when undoing `Discard all changes` with LFS files.
 - Fixed lag when resizing the commit message.
+- Fixed issue retaining selected Jira project or Trello board when changing `Workspaces`.
+- Fix duplicate repos in the Local Workspace repo list when the repo was deleted from the users machine.
+- Fix error ‘Checkout Failed: stdout maxbuffer length exceeded’ when checking out in some big LFS repos.
+- Improved the app’s handling of commits with an empty message.
+- Fixed a case where opening a file in an external editor would not complete the action.

 ***
 <a id="v9-0-0"></a>